jimmyn/aws-mqtt-client/README.md

 ## Basic usage

 1. Create an IAM role and asign predefined `AWSIoTDataAccess` policy.
-(It is better to use [AWS Cognito](https://aws.amazon.com/cognito/) to provide temprerary credentiels for the front-end application, you can also customize policy to allow access only to user specific topics)
+(It is better to use [AWS Cognito](https://aws.amazon.com/cognito/) to provide temporary credentials for the front-end application, you can also customize policy to allow access only to user specific topics).
 2. Run AWS CLI command `aws iot describe-endpoint` to get IoT endpoint url.
-3. Create `mqttClient` with AWS credentials
+3. Create `mqttClient` with AWS credentials.
 ````js
 const mqttClient = new AWSMqtt({
 	accessKeyId: AWS_ACCESS_KEY,